JetBrains/lets-plot-docs/source/python/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+:og:description: Dive into data visualization using Lets-Plot - a faithful port of R ggplot2 to Python.

 :orphan:

 .. title:: Lets-Plot for Python: Plotting Library Based on Grammar of Graphics